 - Rehearse with your friends and family

 You may want to test your commute to the interview to see how much time it takes, and to know the road - you don’t want to get lost on your way to the real job interview!

-Also, if you are doing a video or phone interview, do not forget to perform sound and visual check to adjust your voice or sitting position with a help of a friend or your career advisor.
+If you are doing a video or phone interview, do not forget to perform sound and visual check to adjust your voice or sitting position with the help of a friend or your career advisor.

 Be smart about your job interview preparation and prepare to win!